Bradley-svg/GB-Mobile-Application--Android---iOS-/docs/observability.md

   - Pair with slow-query logs and X-Request-ID to trace user impact.
 - History/diagnostics: `heatPumpHistory` failures, alerts engine runs, and storage writability.
 - Auth: bursts of rate-limited logins (HTTP 429) or frequent refresh-token revocations can indicate attack or client issues.

+## Web security references
+- Session/idle behaviour, CSP/frame policies, and pen-test notes live in `docs/security-web.md`.
+Use the Diagnostics page to confirm headers and embed allow lists in staging/prod.